Updated for 2026 OBBBA — No Tax on OT & Tips

 Common questions about the 2026 tax changes and how to use this calculator.

-Yes.
-Select your state from the dropdown to include an estimated state income tax.
-States with no income tax (Texas, Florida, Washington, Nevada, etc.) are listed.
-For precise state results, use our dedicated state calculators which apply each state’s exact 2026 brackets.
+Yes — select your state from the dropdown for an estimated state income tax.
+For precise results, use our dedicated state calculators: California, New York, Illinois, Georgia, Virginia, and Pennsylvania each apply their exact 2026 brackets.

 Scroll to Top